 This is the most important paragraph in the agreement because it records the essence of your deal.
-A licence may be limited in time, space, product,
+A licence may be limited in time, space, product, use and many more.
+Please do not rely on our having covered every .

 A limitation on sale outside the specified market is difficult to enforce.
-You should
+You should use it only where your product makes it